nshah271/verdict/README.md

 Five distinct surfaces, one scorecard format:

-1. **`verdict` CLI** — `verdict run` on any git repo, prints a scorecard, writes `verdict-report.json`.
+1. **`verdict` CLI** -- `verdict run` on any git repo, prints a scorecard, writes `verdict-report.json`.
-2. **`verdict-mcp` MCP server** — exposes `check_diff` as an MCP tool that Bob (or any MCP client) can call mid-conversation.
+2. **`verdict-mcp` MCP server** -- exposes `check_diff` as an MCP tool that Bob (or any MCP client) can call mid-conversation.
-3. **Bob Custom Mode + `/verify` slash command** — turns Bob into a read-only auditor that runs Verdict and reports findings without making edits.
+3. **Bob Custom Mode + `/verify` slash command** -- turns Bob into a read-only auditor that runs Verdict and reports findings without making edits.
-4. **Verdict VS Code tab** — a bottom-panel webview inside Bob (or upstream VS Code) that renders the latest scorecard, persists dismiss/resolve status, and offers a "Fix with Bob" handoff.
+4. **Verdict VS Code tab** -- a bottom-panel webview inside Bob (or upstream VS Code) that renders the latest scorecard, persists dismiss/resolve status, and offers a "Fix with Bob" handoff.
-5. **Verdict dashboard** — backfills the entire git history of a repo, scores each commit, and serves a local web UI for trend analytics.
+5. **Verdict dashboard** -- backfills the entire git history of a repo, scores each commit, and serves a local web UI for trend analytics.

 ---

 ## Use cases

 **Reviewing an AI's pull request.** Before you read the diff, run `verdict run` on the branch.
-If the verdict is `LIED`, start by reading those findings — the agent is probably hiding something.
+If the verdict is `LIED`, start by reading those findings, the agent is probably hiding something.
 If `PASS`, the diff is at least internally consistent.

 **Inside a Bob coding session.** Install the MCP server and the Verifier mode.
 After Bob finishes a coding task, switch into Verifier mode (or type `/verify`).
 Bob will audit its own diff and report findings verbatim with file:line citations.
 Tight feedback loop, no human review needed for trivial diffs.